12eymanameer/zomato_data_analysis/README.md

 # Zomato Bengaluru Restaurant Analysis

 Welcome to the Zomato Bengaluru Restaurant Analysis repository.
 This project provides an in-depth analysis of restaurants listed on Zomato in Bengaluru.
 The dataset comprises over 40,000 records and 9 features, capturing essential details about various restaurants such as their names, locations, types, ratings, and more.
-You can view Google collab https://colab.research.google.com/drive/1TaRVExNtLxhv5xeCU0WL3WzW8SntjI1m .
+You can view Google Collab notebook [[here](https://colab.research.google.com/drive/1TaRVExNtLxhv5xeCU0WL3WzW8SntjI1m)] .

 ## Contents